-Keep in mind that appropriate dressing and grooming are critical to making a good first impression.
 Use the following guidelines to help you make a good first impression-not just in the interview, but also during networking and after you are hired.

-Specific Dress Tips for Men
+Specific Dress Tips for Men Ŵ

-Suits The best colors for suits are navy, black, and charcoal through light gray.
+MEN Business Professional Business Casual Suits The best colors for suits are navy, black, and charcoal through light gray.
+Full suit is not daily attire.
+Seasonal sport coat, if desired.
+Slacks or khakis, but not jeans.
 Shirts Always wear a long-sleeved shirt that is white, cream, or pale blue, preferably a solid color without stripes.
+Shirts with open collar such as a golf shirt or button front dress shirt.
 Ties The tie should complement your suit, but not match it.
 The width of your tie should be between 2 3⁄4" and 3 1⁄2".
 The tie should extend to your trouser belt, the size of the knot should be small.
 Never wear a bow tie.
-Shoes Shoes should be black, burgundy or brown leather, depending on the color of the suit.
-Socks Socks should complement the suit: blue, black, gray or brown.
+Tie is not daily attire.
+Shoes Shoes should be black, burgundy, or brown leather, depending on the color of the suit.
+Shoes can be loafers and usually brown, black, or muted colors.
+Socks Socks should complement the suit: blue, black, gray, or brown.
+Socks are required and often complement the pants.
 Accessories Avoid wearing religious or political insignias.
 The watch you wear should be plain and simple.
 Belts should match and complement the shoes you wear.
 You may want to bring a professional portfolio to hold copies of your resume and to take notes.
+Same guidance as business professional.
 Jewelry Minimize your jewelry.
 A wedding band, a tie tack, and a small pair of cuff links are appropriate.
-Cologne Do not wear aftershave, cologne, or strong-smelling deodorants.
+Same guidance as business professional.
+Cologne Do not wear aftershave, cologne, or strong- smelling deodorants.
+Same guidance as business professional.